ChristineSchaefer/metaphor_in_political_speeches/src/mwe_metaphor/README.md

 - `DistilBERT with Fine-Tuning`: 0 1 0 1 0
   - you can use an already fine-tuned and locally saved model with: 0 1 0 0 0
   - when you choose Fine-Tuning with multiple epochs, you can set the number of epochs in the env vars
+  - after Fine-Tuning the model will be saved locally in `/data/models/`

+e.g. `python -m src.mwe_metaphor.main 0 1 0 1 0` for DistilBERT with Fine-Tuning

 ### Required env vars for workflows